 The same challenges that confront the continued reporting of the total revenue generated under the Atlantic City Casino Parking Fee also affect the reporting of the Atlantic County Lodging Fee total revenue.
 Namely, the closure of the four casinos in 2014 greatly reduced the supply of rooms in the Atlantic City region.
 Figure 6 (next page) shows the Atlantic County monthly lodging room supply from January 2005 through December 2015, figures drawn from the STR, Incorporated Trend Report.
 Notable increases in the supply can be seen in July 2008 with the opening of the Chairman's Tower at the Trump Taj Mahal, and again in May 2012 with the opening of the Revel.
 Conversely, notable decreases in the supply occur in January 2014 with the closure of the Atlantic Club (809 rooms), and again following August 2014, after which time the remaining three closures of the Showboat (1,329 rooms), Revel (1,339 rooms) and Trump Plaza (906 rooms) occurred.
-Following the final closures, the room supply for the month of December 2015 was 655 thousand (21,140 daily).
+Following the final closures, the room supply for the month of March of 2016 was 648 thousand (20,897 daily).

-Figure 6: Atlantic County Monthly Lodging Room Supply, January 2005 through December 2015
+Figure 6: Atlantic County Monthly Lodging Room Supply, January 2005 through March 2016

 The supply of rooms displayed in Figure 6 is used to describe the Atlantic County Lodging Fee on a per 100 room basis in Figure 7.
 Figure 7 is labeled with the annual high (labeled above the data series) and the annual low (below the data series) for each of the past ten years.
 Similar to the Atlantic City Parking Fee described earlier in this report, highs occur in July or August.
 Unlike the parking fee however, the best recorded month occurred only recently in August 2015 at \$110.
 Lows occur in December or January, with the notable exception of the Hurricane Sandy impacted month of November 2012 (\$49).
 Otherwise, the highest annual low recorded was in December 2005 (\$44).
-The low in the past twelve months was recorded in December 2015 (\$37).
+The month of March has been slightly up compared to the prior year for a couple years now, realizing \$52 in March of 2016.

 Figure 8 shows the year over year change in the Atlantic County Lodging Fee per 100 rooms for the prior 12 months.
 Once again, following the closures of the final three properties in September of 2014, significant gains were had in revenue when examining the tax on a per room basis.
-Double-digit gains were realized in January 2015 (17%), February 2015 (11%), July 2015 (13%), September 2015 (20%) and December 2015 (12%).
-The September and December 2015 positive gains stand in contrast to the parking revenue figures for the same month analyzed in the previous section.
-Like the parking figures, however, October was the lowest performing month when comparing year over year figures.
+Double-digit gains were realized in July 2015 (13%), September 2015 (20%) and December 2015 (12%).
+The September and December 2015 positive gains and the February 2016 decline (-5%) stand in contrast to the parking

+Figure 7: Atlantic County Lodging Fee per 100 Rooms, January 2005 to March 2016 revenue figures for the same month analyzed in the previous section.
+Like the parking figures, however, October was a low performing month when comparing year over year figures.
 Altogether, the lodging market in Atlantic County experienced healthy year over year gains.